erikm67/Vapotherm-Process/Vapotherm-Process.md

 #### Pull Request Peer Code Review Checklist

+Initial idea is that the acute team reviews home and vice versa.
+Code does not merge until two team members are happy.

 Peer code reviews are critical for maintaining code quality, safety, and compliance in embedded software development.
 Use the following checklist during pull request reviews to ensure thorough evaluation:

 - **Build Verification**: Confirm that the code builds successfully without errors in the CI/CD pipeline (e.g., Bitbucket Pipelines).
 Check for any build failures and ensure all dependencies are properly configured.